wp-plugins/delucks-seo/readme.txt

 = * Professional version * =

-Additionally, we offer you a premium version from EUR 8,90 per month or $22,-.
+Additionally, we offer you a premium version for $22,-.
 Recommended for everyone following commercial purposes.

 = Breadcrumbs =
 Set breadcrumbs to help your visitors and search engines to navigate through your website.
 You can paste the breadcrumbs by WordPress shortcode, PHP code and widget.